Brainardd/GS_Api/README.md

 - The script will **append** new results to the existing CSV file while avoiding duplicates.
 - Only basic job details are printed in the console.
 The full description is saved in the CSV.
 - Make sure to respect API usage limits (free plans have request limits).

----

-## 🧑‍💻 Author

-Built by someone passionate about automation, data collection, and helping job seekers navigate the tech industry more efficiently.